 Face coverings must be properly worn (covering nose and mouth) and should be made of two layers.
 No offensive content is permitted on face coverings.

 Facility / Field Rules

 Families are asked to leave the field upon conclusion of events in order to reduce the number of people at any field.

 No guardians or spectators are permitted in the player areas (e.g., dugouts, benches, field of play) except as otherwise permitted due to player injury.

-No sharing of food or drink with persons outside of your household EXCEPT team snacks may be provided to players if individually packaged and provided “to-go”, or enjoyed while sitting physically distanced from others outside their household.
+No sharing of open food or drink with persons outside of your household EXCEPT team snacks may be provided to players if individually packaged and provided “to-go”, or enjoyed while sitting physically distanced from others outside their household.
 Physical distancing should be maintained during snack/food distribution.

 No spitting, gum chewing, or finger licking at any time when at the ball field.

 Maintain 6 feet of physical distancing as much as possible when not engaged in baseball activity.

 Frequently use hand sanitizer or wash your hands with soap and water if possible.